C-3-F/CS324/09b-hw-concurrency/README.md

  14. How many producer threads are running?

+      1 -- just the main thread

  15. How many consumer threads are running?

+      8--

  16. What is/are the producer thread(s) waiting on?
+      a new connection to put in the buffer

  17. What is/are the consumer thread(s) waiting on?
+      something (connections) to enter the buffer to process

 In one of the "client" panes run the following: